 The tendency is to think your tracking ability is very precise, but remember you normally are attracting satisfied return customers too and the change in behavior isn’t easy to anticipate, especially for long-term promotions.
 By throwing this carrot in front of customers, you may also experience silent effects.
 The two primary ones are devaluing your brand and causing marketing complacency.

 First, customer psychology is distorted by discounts.
-To make a over-generalization, the more steep the discount (not only pricewise however) will create a higher the distortion (if all other things are equal).
+To make an over-generalization, the steeper the discount (not only price-wise however) will create a higher distortion (if all other things are equal).
 Groupon-like discounts are the ultimate distortion as there is always a mist of desperation in these deals.
-Not only do customers become very price conscious (rather than experience-conscious), they become skeptical about the your normal pricing.
-Many times you cannot get people to pay full price, so your business like your customers become addicted to discounting.
+Not only do customers become very price-conscious (rather than experience-conscious), they become skeptical about your normal pricing.
+Many times you cannot get people to pay full price, so your business like your customers becomes addicted to discounting.

 Second, restaurant owners forget that reliance on discounts suggests that their directional marketing or the dining experience isn’t selling itself.
 Something is missing.
 Besides, at the end of the day, word-of-mouth marketing is what pulls people in and if you can’t earn that for free, don’t expect the restaurant business to be kind to you. .